Triangle

 What will happen with my appeal once I submit?

-Your appeal will be triaged and given initial consideration by a case handler.
-This will involve initial assessment of your concerns by, for example, evidence being requested from a school/department, support service or yourself.
+Your appeal will be triaged and given initial consideration by an Investgations and Resolution Manager.
+This will involve initial assessment of your concerns, including request for information and evidence from schools/departments, support service or yourself.

 It’s important that you understand that in submitting this form, you are giving your consent for the form and supporting evidence to be disclosed to relevant university staff responsible for the consideration of the appeal.